iotacss/utilities.pull/README.md

 # Pull Utility #

-The pull utility is responsive for handling grid's after offset.
+The pull utility is responsible for handling grid's after offset.

 ### Installation ###